Battleground Italy Tour (North)

 Highlights of the Battleground Italy Tour (North) include three days touring the Gothic Line battlefield around Florence; with exceptional museums, wonderful hotels and great meals.
 On the first night of the tour, we overnight in an early 12th century Benedictine monastery near Orvieto.
 But even before that, we'll begin the trip with a brief summary of the military and political situation in Italy when Rome was finally captured.
 The defense of Italy was up to the Germans - and they continued their fighting retreat up the peninsula determined to make the allied advance as difficult as possible.
 Their wartime strategy will be explained at Field Marshall Albert Kesselring's former military headquarters - located in an underground bunker north of Rome.

 We'll spend four glorious days in the area of Florence, with battlefield tours of important Gothic Line sites as well as some very special museums that focus on the units involved.
 A day and a half is dedicated to 10th Mountain Division sites; including the infamous Hill Towns around Riva Ridge and Mount Belvedere.
 We'll also have a full day on the scenic Ligurian Coast to visit sites connected to the "most decorated regiment in U.S. military history," the 442nd Regimental Combat Team (RCT).
-We will explore the location where the 442nd RCT crossed the Arno River at Pisa (of course we'll have time for photos at the leaning tower), and we'll see Monte Folgorito near the sea, where the regiment suffered such high casualties in the fight to break the Gothic Line.
+We will explore the location where the 442nd RCT crossed the Arno River at Pisa (of course we'll have time for photos at the leaning tower), and we'll see Monte Folgorito near the sea, where the regiment suffered high casualties in the fight to break the Gothic Line.

 Discover the Florence American Cemetery, and enjoy a Guided Tour of the historic old town of Florence with free time for shopping or sightseeing.
-Our last three nights of the tour will be spent in the area of Bologna; where we will visit the Liberation Museum (dedicated to the end of the Italian Campaign) and the historical center of Bologna.
+Our last four nights of the tour will be spent between Modena and Lake Garda; where we will visit the Liberation Museum (dedicated to the end of the Italian Campaign) and the historical center of Bologna.
 We complete our tour of Northern Italy with a stop in charming town of Verona (Romeo and Juliet) and spend time at beautiful Lake Garda near the Italian Alps (optional boat cruise on Lake Garda).
 The tour completes with a transfer to Bologna airport for your return flight home.

 What's Included